openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 ### Supply Chain Transparency

 For a small company, running a world class assembly / production is hard.
 In the drone context, it is even harder because the components are small and relatively cheaper to procure or build.
 In most cases, if a part is broken or needs to be replaced the manufacturer or the operator just buys a new one and attaches it to the drone.
 This makes tracking of parts in the company difficult especially in day-to-day operations.
-In recent years, a lot of work has been done in the automotive sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate owernship.
+In recent years, a lot of work has been done in the automotive sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate ownership.

 __Traceability vs Transparency__: A common distinction that needs to be made between transparency and tracking of parts.
-Tracking / traceability is a much more difficult problem to solve given the complications of tracking parts and spares as they move throught the custody.
-Transparency is simpler to achieve in a modern software context therefore we begin with Transperancy first while we tackle the harder issue of traceability later.
+Tracking / traceability is a much more difficult problem to solve given the complications of tracking parts and spares as they move through the custody chain.
+Transparency is simpler to achieve in a modern software context therefore we begin with Transparency first while we tackle the harder issue of traceability later.

+### Components network

+By utilizing a public ledger technology, we hope to build a network of components that can be verified publicly and the idea is that if a company decides to install and use Aerobridge server for their operations they join the components network.
+As the instances of Aerobridge increase the network becomes more resilient and an eco-system is built around components and their trust.

+### Conclusion

+We hope to build a modern supply chain for drone manufacturers and assemblers where trust is baked in to the network utilizing modern de-centralized technologies.
+When you decide to use Aerobridge, you will automatically join the network and get access to the community.

 ### Join Aerobridge